HyunjaeLee/Algorithms/matching/stable_matching.hpp.md

   path: matching/stable_matching.hpp
   requiredBy: []
   timestamp: '2022-12-03 14:13:47+00:00'
-  verificationStatus: LIBRARY_NO_TESTS
+  verificationStatus: LIBRARY_ALL_AC
-  verifiedWith: []
+  verifiedWith:
+  - test/stable_matching.stress.test.cpp
 documentation_of: matching/stable_matching.hpp
 layout: document
 title: Stable matching
 ---

 It solves stable matching problem using the Gale-Shapley algorithm.
 The algorithm results in a perfect matching and a stable matching.
-For given groups $A$ and $B$ the result is $A$-optimal and $B$-pessimal.
+For given sets $A$ and $B$ the result is $A$-optimal and $B$-pessimal.
+It assumes that $\lvert A \rvert = \lvert B \rvert = n$.

 stable_matching
 ---